masoomapunjwani/Phase-1-independent-project/README.md

 ### Description

 My portfolio provides my information about me , it shows my picture, It has navbar, body.
 It shows my name, my position.
 It has contact me button, where people can contact me.
+It has icons.

 ### Screenshot